 Here are some reasons why you will love making your own granola!

-- For me, I’m not particularly keen on having a tonne of raisins in my granola and commercial brands often have far too many for my liking (I guess because it bulks it out cheaply!).
+- Control over ingredients!
+For me, I’m not particularly keen on having a tonne of raisins in my granola and commercial brands often have far too many for my liking (I guess because it bulks it out cheaply!).

-- Likewise, I can include only the nuts and seeds I like and leave out the others.
+- Sensitive to allergens.
+Commercial brands often contain gluten (or charge extortionate amounts for the gluten-free version).
+With this recipe, you can include only the ingredients you want or like and leave out the others.
 If you have a nut allergy, or just don’t want to eat nuts, by all means leave the nuts out completely!
 Just add more oats and buckwheat groats or you could also include other grains like millet and amaranth.

-- Homemade granola doesn’t need much sugar to make it tasty!
-Slow roasting brings out so much natural flavour that you really don’t need to add much sweetness at all.
+- Less sugar.
+Homemade granola doesn’t need much sugar to make it tasty!
+Slow roasting brings out so much natural flavour that you really don’t need to add much additional sweetness at all.

 But it has buckwheat in it – is this granola really gluten-free?